 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to warfarin, or if you are pregnant or planning to become pregnant.
-Ask your doctor about using this medicine if you are having or have recently had surgery.
+Do not use this medicine if you have had an allergic reaction to warfarin, or if you are pregnant or planning to become pregnant.
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+Ask your doctor about using this medicine if you have or have recently had surgery, because you might have bleeding problems.
 Usually, you should not use this medicine if you are having surgery on your eyes, brain, or spine, or major surgery that will leave you with large, open wounds.
 This medicine should not be used if you have certain heart problems, severe or uncontrolled high blood pressure, or any condition that may cause uncontrolled bleeding (such as a stomach ulcer or hemophilia).

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You may take this medicine with or without food.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.